 I know how easy Amazon can make your holiday shopping, especially for busy parents.
 Do your best to support local this Holiday season.
 They help our local economy thrive AND creates a unique, vibrant personality.

 Did you know that 90% of downtown Raleigh stores are locally and independently owned?
 Let’s help keep that!

 There’ll be Holiday markets popping up throughout the season, and many of the stores will have their own sales.
 Here is a post to help you find some local stores in Downtown Raleigh that we love.

 See a North Carolina Symphony Performance

 The most magical time of the year to see a performance from the North Carolina Symphony would be during the Holidays.
-The Duke Energy Center for Performing Arts in downtown will host three Holiday performances.
+The Martin Marietta Center for Performing Arts in downtown will host three Holiday performances.

 Which holiday concert are you choosing?
-All three?
+Maybe see all three!

 Enjoy Christmas Carols

 Apart from my family -and maybe the summer temps- the thing I miss most about Christmas in Australia, is our nighttime Carols tradition.